 Applicants must be in good academic and conduct standing before they can be approved.
-Please note that the timeline for international summer internships is different from that of domestic ones.

 The Whitman Internship Grant can provide funding for students to participate in unpaid internship experiences at both for-profit and non-profit organizations in Walla Walla during the Fall and Spring semesters.

 Possible examples of local organizations include: Blue Mountain Action Council, Friends of Children, Planned Parenthood, Red Cross, Trilogy, the YMCA, and the YWCA.
 To explore more possibilities, check out this guide, which has a list of local organizations by industry.